SRaghuram/neo4j/private/benchmarks/benchmark-infra/README.md

 	aws --region eu-north-1 cloudformation deploy --stack-name benchmarking --template-file src/main/stack/aws-batch-formation.json

+## Your own private infrastructure

+If you want to play, test or experiment with infrastructure and don't touch (unstabilize) production environment, you can use `src/main/deploy-infra.sh` to deploy your private infrastructure.
+This script requires two arguments:
+* `--env`, which is name of your environment,
+* `--results-db-password`, because we don't want to hard code it,

+Once you are done with your experiments, please be so kind and clean up infrastructure with simple call to AWS Batch"

+    aws --region eu-north-1 cloudformation delete-stack --stack-name [env]

 ## Get logs of batch job

 Scheduler will output log stream name when job is scheduled, later on you can use it